chevalvert/ppmm-builder/README.md

   --verbose        Log additional informations (not compatible with --porcelain) --progress       Log rendering progress (not compatible with --porcelain)

-  --tile-size      Set the default size of a tile in pixels (default: 256) --background-color
+  --zoom           Set the zoom level of the tilemap (default: 0) --tile-size      Set the default size of a tile in pixels (default: 256)

+  --bbox           Provide a custom bounding box for the geojson --background-color
-                   Set the background color of each tile (default: transparent) --padding        Set the padding of the global map in pixels (default: 0) --precision      Set the float precision of canvas rendering (default: 0) --zoom           Set the zoom level of the tilemap (default: 0) --bbox           Provide a custom bounding box for the geojson Follows the geographic standard 'WEST,SOUTH,EAST,NORTH' --quality        Set the quality of the canvas rendering Possible values are:
+                   Set the background color of each tile (default: transparent) --padding        Set the padding of the global map in pixels (default: 0) --precision      Set the float precision of canvas rendering (default: 0) Follows the geographic standard 'WEST,SOUTH,EAST,NORTH'

+  --resolution     Set a custom resolution in PPI (default: 72) --compression    Set the PNG ZLIB compression from 0 to 9 (default: 6) --antialias      Set the anti-aliasing mode
+                   Possible values are:
+                   - 'default' (default)
+                   - 'none'
+                   - 'gray'
+                   - 'subpixel'
+  --quality        Set the quality of the canvas rendering
+                   Possible values are:
                    - 'fast'